Retailers are an important part of the WIC Program, ensuring that participants purchase approved foods.

-Complete and submit the vendor application with all appropriate licenses and store information.
-All applications must be signed by the owner and notarized.
+Complete and submit the on-line vendor application with all appropriate licenses and store information.
+The Signature Page must be signed by the owner, notarized and submitted (original copy).

-WIC authorized vendors must reapply every two years.
-Reapplication packets are mailed to active, compliant vendors in July and must be returned by August of that year.
+WIC authorized vendors must reapply every year.
+Reapplication notice is sent to active, compliant vendors in July and must be completed by August of that year.
 Reapplying vendors must send at least one representative to participate in a Policies & Responsibilities training at least once every three years.
 Training is scheduled to coincide with the year your contract expires.